VinayBatta-08/Indian-Airlines-Flight-Price-Analysis/README.md

 - Source and destination city analysis
 - Airline and class comparison

+## Project Highlights

+- Analyzed airline ticket pricing patterns across airlines, travel classes, stops, routes, and travel-related factors.
+- Performed data quality checks for missing values and duplicate records.
+- Used Pandas for data cleaning, aggregation, feature engineering, and statistical analysis.
+- Created visualizations using Matplotlib and Seaborn to identify pricing patterns.

 ## Key Findings

 - Vistara has the highest average ticket price among the airlines analyzed.
 - Business-class tickets have a substantially higher average price than Economy-class tickets.
 - Average ticket prices differ across the number of stops.
-- Ticket prices generally tend to be higher when fewer days are left before departure.
+- Ticket prices generally tend to increase as the departure date approaches.
 - Flight duration shows a weak positive correlation with ticket price.
 - Ticket prices vary across different routes.